JetBrains/intellij-sdk-docs/code_samples/README.md

 Learn how to build plugins using IntelliJ Platform SDK for the [JetBrains products][jb:products] by experimenting with our code samples.
 These samples show you how features work and help you jumpstart your plugins.

-There is also [IntelliJ Platform Plugin Template][gh:template] project available.
+To start a new plugin project, please also consider using [IntelliJ Platform Plugin Template][gh:template] which offers a pure boilerplate template to make it easier to create a new plugin project.

 Browse [available Extension Points][docs:eps] and explore usages in open-source plugins using [IntelliJ Platform Explorer](https://jb.gg/ipe).